xan656/condorLite/README.md

 ```
 apptainer exec --bind soft_dev/:/code --bind results:/results docker://cmsopendata/cmssw_7_6_7-slc6_amd64_gcc493 ./test.sh
 ```
 To scale the analysis to multiple files , we can use `condor/makeCondorJobs.py`.
 This script is driven by 2 files a `filelist` file and a `run_template` file.
-The `filelist` has a list of files over which the analysis need to be ran.
-The `run_template` file is a standalone customizable script taht can can execute our analysis workflow.This  file  can have placeholders that  can be customized by `condor/makeCondorJobs.py` script ( eg. with filename, number events to process, or any other parameters that we would like to pass on to the script).
+ - The `flelist` has a list of files over which the analysis need to be ran.
+ - The `run_template` file is a standalone customizable script that can can execute our analysis workflow.This  file  can have placeholders that  can be customized by `condor/makeCondorJobs.py` script ( eg. with filename, number events to process, or any other parameters that we would like to pass on to the script).

 A sample `filelist` and `run_template` file can be found as `filelists/DYJetsToLL_13TeV_MINIAODSIM.fls` and `templates/runScript.tpl.sh`

 For making a set of analysis jobs run